eme64/blog/_posts/2024-12-24-Intro-to-C2-Part01.md

 Done
 ```

-**Tiered Compilation, VM flags to control compilation**
+**Tiered Compilation and VM flags to control a compilation**

-In our execution above, we notice that from our `Test.java` only `Test::test` was ever compiled, and only with C1 (tier 1, 2, or 3).
+In our execution above, we notice that from `Test.java` only `Test::test` was ever compiled, and only with C1 (tier 1, 2, or 3).
 But we obviously are also running `Test::main`, so why does that method not get compiled?

 The HotSpot JVM executes your Java (byte-)code in one of these ways: